 This code of ethics has a regulatory function but also provides guidelines for ethical behaviour and decision-making with respect to professional conduct, research, education and publishing.

-- Have a commitment to the philosophy of diversional therapy practice.
+- Have a commitment to the philosophy of recreational therapy practice.

-- Have a knowledge and understanding of the philosophy of diversional therapy.
+- Have a knowledge and understanding of the philosophy of recreational therapy.

-- Fully appreciate and understand the concepts of facilitation, leisure, recreation, disability and wellbeing within diversional therapy practice.
+- Fully appreciate and understand the concepts of facilitation, leisure, recreation, disability and wellbeing within recreational therapy practice.

 - Commit to ongoing professional development through practice, education, research and publishing.